-During this period there was a wide range of scientific developments, including dramatic changes in medicine, leisure through amusement parks, museums, radio, electrification, scientific-religious movements, and urban planning, played out by actors including left libertarians, anarchists, republicans, conservatives, bourgeois leaders, and simply put the average man, which transformed Barcelona.
-This book is devoted to studying these changes, and looking at how science and modernity was developed, contested, implemented, and lived in Barcelona in these vital years, which it does in a range of chapters written by a variety of historians.
+During this period there was a wide range of scientific developments, including dramatic changes in medicine, leisure through amusement parks, museums, radio, electrification, scientific-religious movements, and urban planning, played out by actors including left-libertarians, anarchists, republicans, conservatives, bourgeois leaders, and simply put, the average man, which transformed Barcelona.
+This book is devoted to studying these changes, and looking at how science and modernity were developed, contested, implemented, and lived in Barcelona in these vital years, which it does in a range of chapters written by a variety of historians.

 The introduction, by Oliver Hochadel and Agustí Nieto-Galan, serves to set the stage, writing that between the two World Expositions there has been substantial study of the development and influence of Barcelona, but that the scientific developments and sphere which emerged during this period has been largely ignored.
-The intent of the book is to better integrate science into the development of Barcelona, seeing it as part of the spatial turn of scientific history which aims to focus both on traditional and non-traditional sites of science, and the way this affected, generated, and modulated the transfer of knowledge in Barcelona—a subject which has been studied in metropoles, but has been neglected in Barcelona.
-Studying it will be important to broaden our knowledge of how science was promulgated and spread, and the book wishes to move beyond an elite circle to its relationship to the masses.
+The intent of the book is to better integrate science into the development of Barcelona, seeing it as part of the spatial turn of scientific history which aims to focus both on traditional and non-traditional sites of science, and the way this affected, generated, and modulated the transfer of knowledge in Barcelona—a subject which has been studied in metropoles but has been neglected in Barcelona.
+Studying it will be important to broaden our knowledge of how science was promulgated and spread, and the book wishes to move beyond an elite circle to its relationship with the masses.
 In city environments such as Barcelona, concepts of modernity, degeneration, creativity, and progress were all on display, promoted by different social groups (in Barcelona there were conservatives, liberals, anarchists, spiritists, and many more) and critiqued by others, and a pluralistic understanding of society must be taken into account.

-Part III, "Networks - experts and amateurs", debuts with Chapter 9 "The sky above the city Observatories, amateurs and urban astronomy", by Antoni Roca-Rosell and Pedro Ruiz-Castell, concerns both astronomy in Barcelona, and also the relationship of scientists to their society.
+Part III, "Networks - Experts and Amateurs", debuts with Chapter 9 "The Sky Above the City Observatories, Amateurs and Urban Astronomy", by Antoni Roca-Rosell and Pedro Ruiz-Castell, concerns both astronomy in Barcelona, and also the relationship of scientists to their society.
 Astronomy had been little developed in the mid part of the 19th century and unprofessional, but the Royal Academy of Sciences and Arts of Barcelona, RACAB, promoted its modernization and development, culminating with the establishment of an 1894 astronomical system.
 The placement of an observatory on the Tibidabo hill near the city was caught up in discourses of modernity, expansion, and conquest, promoted by the Barcelona bourgeois, as a triumph of Barcelona modernity.
 There was widespread amateur interest in astronomy, and this was in part the reason for the establishment of the Barcelona Astronomical Society, and the chapter explores how this organization competed with others and evolved.
 Astronomy was furthermore seen as a moralizing factor, one to heal society in divided times and to bring the social classes together.

 Thus ends the book, save for the index.